Breakout Sessions Schedule

 Have fun & de-stress with Salsa dancing!
 Presenter: Laura Canellias Shake off the workday and add some rhythm to your week with a beginner‑friendly Salsa dance class.
 It’s a fun, energizing way to unwind, connect with coworkers, and boost your mood.
 No experience needed—just bring your curiosity and get ready to move.
 Tags: Wellness, Good for all employee groups |

 On Campus Only.
-Room TBD.
-This session will not be recorded. |
+Room CPC 310.
+This session was not recorded. |

 |